Developer: Chair Entertainment

 Available Exclusively On

-The Bad: Rebirthing still feels repetitive and tedious, no map, still can’t go backwards, a little on the short side
+The Bad: Rebirthing still feels repetitive and tedious, no map, still can’t go backward, a little on the short side

 Even though you can get the good stuff fairly quickly there is less of it.
 There is probably just over 10 items for each category, but we can do more with it.
 You can infuse gems in slots on certain armor and weapon pieces that will give you perks like more gold dropping, extra XP, and even more damage or healing on scratches or certain sized enemies.
 You can’t sell the items anymore, so once you have bought it you are stuck with it.
 You can sell gems, so that makes up for it a little.
 I am guessing you can’t sell items anymore because the gold acquiring rate has increased to the point where being able to sell items would be almost cheating.